-PSYC 7241G Social Systems Sciences Theory: The Individual in the Organization 45 hours; 3 credits Introduction to the major theoretical approaches to analysis of individual behavior in organizational settings.
-Primary focus is on psychodynamic interpretation of individual behavior in a group and organizational context.
-Topics: person/role boundary; role of anxiety, defense, and regression; nature of leadership and authority; work attitudes (job satisfaction, job involvement, and organizational climate); motivational traits and environments; job performance.
-Prerequisite or corequisite: Psychology 7210G [785.1G].

-PSYC 7242G Human Resources Management Applications: The Individual/Organizational Boundary 45 hours; 3 credits Current corporate examples of human resource systems and their impact on the individual.
-Topics: manpower planning; assessment centers; performance appraisal; wage and salary administration; benefit programs; incentives; and performance standards.
-Prerequisite: Psychology 7210G [785.1G] and 7241G [788.10G] or permission of the instructor.
+PSYC 7241G The Individual in the Organization 45 hours: 3 credits Introduction to the major theoretical approaches to analysis of individual behavior in organizational settings.
+Primary focus is on distinctive interpretations of individual behavior in a group and organizational context.
+The consequences for organizational behavior and human resource management.
+Topics: person/role boundary; work systems; nature of leadership and authority; work attitudes (job satisfaction, job involvement, and organizational climate); motivational traits and environments; job performance; ethics.
+Prerequisite: Permission of the graduate deputy chairperson.
+PSYC 7242G Human Resources Management Applications 45 hours; 3 credits Topics in human resource management.
+Current employment laws.
+Workforce planning; selection, placement, training, and development; performance appraisals and performance improvement; pay structure, wage and salary administration; benefit programs; collective bargaining.
+Prerequisite: Permission of the graduate deputy chairperson.
 PSYC 7243G Labor Relations: Quality of Working Life Issues, Productivity, and Unions 45 hours; 3 credits Assessment of the relationship between quality of working life, changes in productivity, and the negotiations process.
 Examination of contemporary labor-management experiments.
 Prerequisite: Psychology 7210G [785.1G] and 7231G [787.10G] or permission of the instructor.
-PSYC 7244G Leadership, Power, and Executive Stress 45 hours; 3 credits Alternative theories of leadership, power, and executive stress in organizations.
-Prerequisite: Psychology 7210G [785.1G] and 7241G [788.10G] or permission of the instructor.
-PSYC 7245G Career Development 45 hours; 3 credits Career development patterns in relation to maturation.
-Special attention to mid-career crisis, career change, obsolescence, outplacement, and retirement.
-Prerequisite: Psychology 7210G [785.1G] and 7241G [788.10G] or permission of the instructor.
-PSYC 7246G International Human Resource Management 45 hours; 3 credits Human resource decisions and practices in an international context.
+PSYC 7245G Career Development 45 hours; 3 credits Topical approach to issues pertinent to careers and work life as they unfold across adulthood.
+Research, theories, and concepts from developmental and industrial and organizational psychology.
+Policy and practice applications.
+Prerequisite: Permission of the graduate deputy chairperson.
+PSYC 7246G International Human Resource Management 45 hours: 3 credits Human resource decisions and practices in an international context.
 Topics include: recruiting, selection, expatriation, repatriation, training, career management, performance management, compensation, and cross-cultural issues.
 This course is the same as Business 7250X.
 Prerequisite: an undergraduate course in human resource management or permission of the instructor.
 PSYC 7247G Managing Diversity in the Global Economy 45 hours: 3 credits The course will cover the following topics: diversity and individuals; defining diversity in a global context; theoretical perspectives on workplace diversity; diversity legislation in a global perspective; discrimination and fairness in employment; global demographic trends; diversity management; interpersonal relationships in a global context; intercultural communication process; intercultural negotiation process; politico-legal, economic and business environments in selected countries in a comparative perspective with those of the United States; and cultural values, communication patterns and negotiation styles in selected countries.
 This course is the same as Business 7255X.
 PSYC 7248G Gender and the Workplace 45 hours; 3 credits Introduction to gender issues in the workplace.
 Includes a review of research in workplace equality between genders; cultural, societal and economic stereotypes of women; variances in communication methods; and organizational improvement.
-PSYC 7410G Foundations of Mental Health Counseling 45 hours; 3 credits Introduction to mental health assessment, counseling and psychotherapy; counseling and psychotherapy research; professional, ethical, and multicultural issues.
+Prerequisite: Permission of the graduate deputy chairperson.
+PSYC 7410G Foundations of Mental Health Counseling 45 hours: 3 credits Introduction to mental health assessment, counseling and psychotherapy; counseling and psychotherapy research; professional, ethical, and multicultural issues.
 Prerequisite: permission of chairperson.